Winter Cross Ultra (45 miles & 50k)

 This is a running event, not a mud-fest or an obstacle course.

 Cows: Most of the course is fenced - trail, road or byway.
-There is one short field section that occasionally has cows, but very unlikely to be there at this time of year.
+There is one short field section that occasionally has cows, but are unlikely to be there at this time of year.

 Gear: Take sufficient warm and waterproof clothing as the weather dictates.
 Make sure you have reflective strips on show.
 Footwear is advised to be trail shoes with medium tread definitely no running spikes.
 You are advised to carry your own water containers to top-up at the water stations, and a mobile phone with the Google map link already opened.
 Also, unless you have particularly good vision in low light, please take some sort of torch - particularly towards the end of the day.
 You can pick this up from Race HQ as you pass through.